 - Archery facilities that will include two static archery ranges, a shooting tower, and a broadhead pit

 - Dedicated education space at the shooting range with a 60-person classroom to host educational programs onsite.

-- Renovation of the August A. Busch Shooting Memorial Conversation Shooting Range and Outdoor Education Center will begin in January 2015.
+- Renovation of the August A. Busch Shooting Range and Outdoor Education Center will begin in January 2015.

 - To facilitate the renovation, the existing shooting range will temporarily close for public use in January 2015 and remain closed approximately 24-30 months.
 The new range will be constructed on the same site.

-- The August A. Busch Memorial Conversation Area Shooting Range and Outdoor Education Center has had no major upgrades since its opening 40 years ago.
+- The August A. Busch Memorial Conservation Area Shooting Range and Outdoor Education Center has had no major upgrades since its opening 40 years ago

 - It was built in 1975 to serve approximately 16,000 users annually.
 Since its opening, annual usage has increased from about 6,500 in 1975 to more than 40,000 in 2011—far above the facility’s original design capacity.
 It hosts the highest number of shooters of all Missouri Department of Conservation ranges in the state.